King County Code

 Building Code and Land Use

-Building code and land use questions for property in unincorporated King County can be answered by the Department of Permitting and Environmental Review.
+Building code and land use questions for property in unincorporated King County can be answered by the Department of Local Services, Permitting Division.
 If your question concerns property within an incorporated city, please contact that municipality.